typoverflow/UtilsRL/README.md

     >>>>>>>>>>>>>>>>>>>>>>
     0.001
     ```
-3. **Argument updating.** We can update the parsed args with command line arguments.
-If the specific argument is nested, then you can use slash `/` to separate each NameSpace, like `python main.py --TrainerArgs/momentum 0.8`.
+3. **Argument updating.** When calling `UtilsRL.exp.parse_args`, the command-line argument is parsed and used to overwrite the arguments defined in config file.
+If the specific argument is nested, then you can use dot `.` to separate each NameSpace, like `python main.py --TrainerArgs.momentum 0.8`.
     ```python
-    from UtilsRL.argparse import parse_args
+    from UtilsRL.exp import parse_args

     # get arguments from file/config module
     # this will automatically parse arguments from command line and update them to args